giamir/giamir.github.io/_posts/2017-04-23-what-is-react-fiber.md

 ## Conclusion
 So in a nutshell why should you be excited about this shiny new version of the React reconciler algorithm?

 * It makes apps more fluid and responsible allowing high priority updates to jump ahead low priority updates.
-It does that breaking up the work in small unit of works that can be paused.
+It does that breaking up the work into small unit of works that can be paused.
 * In future it could parallelise work between multiple workers in an efficient way splitting up branches of the tree and analyse them in parallel.
-* In the long term it would improve startup time rendering components as they become available to the browser without the needs to wait for a whole bundle to be downloaded.
+* In the long term it would improve startup time rendering components as they become available to the browser without the need to wait for a whole bundle to be downloaded.

 > **The future looks bright and full of new possibilities for React**